 Oral and Poster Abstracts: First submission deadline is August 31, 2016, and the final submission deadline is September 30, 2016.
 These abstracts may be research-, clinical-, or program-focused.
 The abstract must include results (data and outcomes), and accepted abstracts will be invited for oral or poster presentation.
 Abstracts will be reviewed, and decisions were announced on November 15.
 The decisions are final based on the abstract submitted by the deadline.
 Review the complete instructions, submission details, and selection criteria at http://www.uniteforsight.org/conference/submit-abstract

-Social Impact Pitch Abstracts For Oral Presentation: Submission deadlines are July 15, 2016 (first round review), August 31, 2016 (second round review), and September 30, 2016 (third round review).
+Social Impact Pitch Abstracts For Oral Presentation: Submission deadlines are August 31, 2016 (priority round review), and September 30, 2016 (second round review).
 Abstracts submitted by the first deadline are considered more favorably in the committee review since accepted presentations have ample time for continued program progression and evolution.
 The Social Impact Lab is an opportunity to present an idea, program, or organization to the audience and to an expert panel for mentoring, guidance, and advice.

 There are two categories of Social Impact Labs at the 2017 GHIC:

 - Early Stage (idea, program, or organization is less than 3 years old, and ideas in the brainstorming stage are also eligible); and

 - Established Stage (program or organization is 3-6 years old).

 A newer program (0-6 years old) that is within an established (7+ year old organization) qualifies for the Social Impact Lab category as well.
 Instructions and submission details can be seen at http://www.uniteforsight.org/conference/social-enterprise-pitch.